The placenta is an amazing organ and does an incredible job keeping your baby supplied with nutrients and oxygen.

 If you find out you have a posterior placenta, you’ll probably wonder what that means.

-You might even be a little concerned about it and worry it’ll impact your baby’s health.
+You might even be a little concerned about it and worry it’ll affect your baby’s health.

 Keep reading as we explore the term ‘posterior placenta’ and what it means for you and your baby.